STBBI Research - Ayel L. R. Batac

 \(~\)

-Sexually transmitted and blood-borne infections (STBBIs) remain a major global public health concern.
-Despite increasing awareness, testing rates for STIs—such as gonorrhea and chlamydia—remain low worldwide, especially among marginalized populations including men who have sex with men (MSM).
-The underdiagnosis of asymptomatic infections continues to pose a barrier to effective treatment and control.
+Sexually transmitted and blood-borne infections (STBBIs) continue to represent a major global public health challenge.
+Despite increasing awareness, testing rates for infections such as gonorrhoea and chlamydia remain low worldwide, particularly among marginalised populations including men who have sex with men (MSM).
+Asymptomatic infections frequently go undiagnosed, delaying treatment and hindering effective prevention and control.

 \(~\)

-Assessing STI testing uptake across different behavioural intervention arms
+- Uptake of STBBI testing across different behavioural intervention arms

-Analyzing giving behaviours as markers of engagement and reciprocity
+- Giving behaviours as indicators of community engagement and reciprocity

 Methodological Approach

-Quantitative evaluation through randomized controlled trials tracks behavioural outcomes, including uptake and donation patterns
+- Quantitative analysis: Randomised controlled trials assess behavioural and clinical outcomes, including testing uptake and donation patterns.

-Qualitative interviews with participants and providers explore perceived barriers, motivations for giving, and emotional responses to the intervention
+- Qualitative inquiry: In-depth interviews with participants and providers explore motivations, perceived barriers, and emotional responses.

 Contribution to Public Health